Aerial images show New York ramping up burials as officials grapple with coronavirus death toll

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE

-The city’s medical examiner’s office also announced Thursday that it will keep bodies in storage for just 14 days before they are sent to Hart Island.
-Before the coronavirus spread through New York City, it held bodies for up to a month, The Associated Press reports.
+The city’s medical examiner’s office also announced Thursday that it will keep bodies in storage for 14 days before they are sent to Hart Island.

 It is not immediately clear how many of the bodies being buried at Hart Island are coronavirus victims — but the images show two fresh trenches that have been dug and contractors wearing protective suits.
 Other images show caskets piled on top of each other.